dentarg/auth0-blog/_posts/2018-04-27-more-jwt-io-and-jwt-debugger-extension-updates.markdown

 ## New Features
 ### HMAC Secret Length Hints
-As [we have seen in our blog before](https://auth0.com/blog/brute-forcing-hs256-is-possible-the-importance-of-using-strong-keys-to-sign-jwts/), the length of the HMAC secret is one of the fundamental properties to ensure it cannot be brute forced.
-For this reason we have added two hints:
+As [we have seen on our blog before](https://auth0.com/blog/brute-forcing-hs256-is-possible-the-importance-of-using-strong-keys-to-sign-jwts/), the length of the HMAC secret is one of the fundamental properties to ensure it cannot be brute forced.
+For this reason, we have added two hints:

 - The default secret for all HMAC token examples now hints at the minimum required length.